 Not all water was created equal and some of your most favorite beers are that way because of the key ingredient in them, H2O.
 If you are trying to recreate that perfect clone beer, getting the water just right is vital. (see my article on clone beer here) So if this is the case, you probably won’t want to use your local tap water.

 Also, just bear in mind that it’s not as simple as recreating the local water profile for, say, Dublin.
 You also need to find out what the brewer did to the water themselves before they brewed with it.
 That could be the important difference between their perfect product and your close copy.

 Can you use tap water for mashing?

-Yes, you can absolutely use tap water for mashing your grains, however the chemical makeup of your water will affect the overall success of your mash.
+Yes, you can absolutely use tap water for mashing your grains, however, the chemical makeup of your water will affect the overall success of your mash.

 Depending on whether you have soft or hard water you may get better or worse efficiency even if everything else remained the same.
-Remember that calcium, which is more present in hard water, can reduce the ph level of your mash which directly effects the enzymes working on the grain starch.
+Remember that calcium, which is more present in hard water, can reduce the ph level of your mash which directly affects the enzymes working on the grain starch.

 Also, if you have higher levels of sodium, from soft water, you will see that your efficiency, how much fermentable sugar you can extract, will not be as good as with harder water.

 Read on to check how you can get your local water profile so that you know how you can adapt the water for a better mashing result.